bbc/digital-paper-edit-infrastructure/README.md

 For BBC deployment we use
 [Jenkins job](https://jenkins.newslabs.tools.bbc.co.uk/job/digital-paper-edit-infrastructure/).
-This will use the [Jenkins Deploy script](./jenkins-deploy) to update CFNs, build and release the RPM to the corresponding environment.
+This will use the [Jenkins Deploy script](./jenkins-deploy) to release the RPM to the test environment.
+Live deployments should be done by promoting the release on Cosmos.

 ### Configuration files